 >> December 30, 2010

-You may surprised if I mention that many athletes at all levels still performing the static stretching until these days.
-I’ve seen a Commonwealth champion and World class athletes performed either static stretching, passive-static stretching (with partner) or a combination of static and dynamic stretching to prepare their muscles for workouts and competitions.
+Although with the such findings, there are still many athletes regardless of their levels who are not very comfortable to shift with a new technique of stretching (the dynamics).
+I’ve seen a Commonwealth champion and World class athletes performed either static stretching, passive-static stretching (with partner) or a combination of static and dynamic stretching to prepare for workouts and competitions.

 |Dynamic Stretching called 'Scorpion' to stretch lower back muscles area|